 Step 4: Testability design considerations

 If we’re doing TDD. this step serves two goals.
-We want to confirm that our selection of test cases, and those that we want to automate at the integration and unit level are in line with the design we had in mind.
+We want to confirm that our selection of test cases, including the integration tests and unit tests we’ll write are in line with the design we had in mind.

-In addition, we want to make sure that in order to be able to test, we want to make sure we expose the things we want to test.
+In addition, in order to be able to test, we want to make sure we expose the things we want to test.
 That means that our code needs to have seams we can mock, or insert probes so we can check our code works.

-If we’re doing test after, we want to achieve testability so we can write the tests correctly.
+If we’re writing unit tests in a test-after manner, we want to achieve testability so we can write the unit tests correctly.
 If the design does not support it, we will need to do modifications for the design so it becomes testable.
 Check out the refactoring legacy code for testabilty series, but don’t jump the gun.
 We’re not touching the code yet, just analyzing.

 Note, we now define “testable code” in correspondence to how we want to test it.
 Code can be monster-ugly, and still be ok for testing purposes.